Keweenaw County Zoning & Construction Codes Department

 Barrier Free (handicap) design requirements must be met for all new commercial structures and additions/renovations.

 Obtain your permit applications online

 Use our new, easy-to-use on-line forms.
 Print and fill in all your information, any time, day or night.
-Bring it, along with your site plan and any other required information, and your permit fee payment to the ZCCD, 5095 4th Street, Eagle River, Michigan.
+You can either email or hand deliver applications, along with your site plan and any other required information, and permit fee payment to the ZCCD, 5095 4th Street, Eagle River, Michigan.

-You can also obtain forms from the ZCCD, complete them, and mail or bring them to the ZCCD.
+You can also obtain forms from the ZCCD, complete them, and mail, email, or hand deliver them to the ZCCD.

 Please refer to the Application Process Flowchart for a quick overview of the permit process.

 Step 1 - Zoning Permit Application (No fee required)